AGracefulWatchman/CASI-Mission/README.md

 "... freedom of men under government is to have a standing rule to live by, common to every one of that society, and made by the legislative power erected in it.
 A liberty to follow my own will in all things where that rule prescribes not, not to be subject to the inconstant, uncertain, unknown, arbitrary will of another man, ..."
 — John Locke, Second Treatise, Ch.
 4 §21.

+If you would like to apply, click here: https://agracefulwatchman.github.io/CASI/